gbv/beaconspec/appendices.md

   : the set (or superset) of all target URIs in a link dump.

 relation type
-  : a common type of connection between target identifiers and source identifiers in a link dump.
+  : the type of connection between target identifier and source identifier.

 # Mapping BEACON to HTML